More scaling limits for 1d random Schr\"odinger operators with critically decaying and vanishing potentials: Introduction

 \end{enumerate} \item For any $R>0$ consider the interval $\Delta_n(E)=(E-\frac{R}{n\rho(E)},E+\frac{R}{n\rho(E)})$.
 Denote by $N_n(E)$ the number of eigenvalues of $H_n$ belonging to $\Delta_n(E)$.
 Then for arbitrary $\epsilon>0$,

-\end{enumerate} \end{theorem} The estimate \ref{eigenvectorupper} leads to Wegner's estimate (see for example \cite{kirsch2007invitation}) and a weak version of Minami's estimate \cite{minami1996local} for the Anderson operator $H_n$.
+\end{enumerate} \end{theorem} The estimate \ref{eigenvectorupper} leads to Wegner's estimate (see for example \cite{kirsch2007invitation}) for the Anderson operator $H_n$.
 These estimates are essential for us to establish process level scaling limits, as stated in the next paragraph.